jserv/tlsf-bsd/README.md

 TLSF: a new dynamic memory allocator for real-time systems.
 In Proc.
 ECRTS (2004), IEEE Computer Society, pp. 79-86.

+## Related Projects

+* [tlsf-pmr](https://github.com/LiemDQ/tlsf-pmr): a memory resource for use with `polymorphic_allocator` that uses the Two-Level Segregated Fit algorithm as an allocation scheme.

 ## Licensing

 TLSF-BSD is freely redistributable under the 3-clause BSD License.